dlee08/SARDines-szhang60stuy-araf215-rohansen08-dlee08/design_tmplt.md

 ## Core Features (Required for Final Submission)
 Features that **must** be completed:
-1. An interactive map showcasing transit routes in a given area (likely a city)
+1. An interactive map showcasing transit routes in a given area (NYC)
 2. List of active delays across the city
 3. Wayfinding between different stops